remigiusz-donczyk-gl/final-project/DOCS.md

 #### The *dev* branch

 This is the first part that starts whenever changes are pushed to the *dev* branch of the repository.
 It first creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so, the Docker image is then pushed into Dockerhub with a SEMVER-compliant version number as well as *latest* tag.
 After that is done, terraform is used to create the required architecture on the AWS cloud, the website is deployed into the test environment and tests (currently only a smoke test) are performed.
 If they pass, the Docker image is tagged as *stable*, and the *dev* branch is merged into *prod*.
+The test environment is kept online for no-downtime purposes.

 #### The *prod* branch